-MOVES2014a is the EPA-approved model for calculating aggregate motor vehicle emission factors (EF) for pollutants such as CO, direct $PM{10}$ , oxides of nitrogen (NOx) and volatile organic compounds (VOCs), so that they can be compared: to the MVEB for CO and PM10 and baseline year versus forecast years for VOC and NOx.
-The official release of MOVES2014a (released December 2015 and updated November 2016) was applied for this analysis based on past consultative partners conference calls to request guidance on the use of MOBILE-based MVEBs with a MOVES-based regional emissions analysis for the transportation conformity determination as MOVES-based MVEBs do not currently exist in the SIP and to perform the interim emission test required for the ozone non-attainment area without budget.
-For the purposes of this conformity determination, per guidance from the consultative partners on later conference calls and on the approval of the Pre-Analysis Consensus Plan on February 28th , 2020, it was recommended to use the previous $PM{10}$ and CO MOBILE-based MVEBs for the transportation conformity determination for the MTP/TIP conformity for CO and $PM{10}$ pollutants.
-For the Ozone nonattainment area (Sunland Park, NM) the consultative partners recommended to perform the no-greater-than-baseline year interim emission test, requiring comparison of the 2017 baseline year to the forecast years 2020, 2030, 2040 and 2045 for VOC and NOx pollutants.
+MOVES2014a is the EPA-approved model for calculating aggregate motor vehicle emission factors (EF) for pollutants such as CO, direct PM{10} , oxides of nitrogen (NOx) and volatile organic compounds (VOCs), so that they can be compared: to the MVEB for CO and PM{10} and baseline year versus forecast years for VOC and NOx.
+The official release of MOVES2014a (released December 2015 and updated November 2016) was applied for this analysis based on past consultative partners conference calls to request guidance on the use of MOBILE-based motor vehicle emission budgets (MVEBs) with a MOVES-based regional emissions analysis for the transportation conformity determination as MOVES-based MVEBs do not currently exist in the SIP and to perform the interim emission test required for the ozone non-attainment area without budget.
+For the purposes of this conformity determination, per guidance from the consultative partners on later conference calls and on the approval of the Pre-Analysis Consensus Plan on February 28th ,2020, it was recommended to use the previous PM10 and CO MOBILE-based MVEBs for the transportation conformity determination for the MTP/TIP conformity for CO and PM10 pollutants and perform the no-greater-than-baseline year interim emission test, requiring comparison of the 2017 baseline year to the forecast years 2020, 2030, 2040 and 2045 for VOC and NOx pollutants.

 The AP-42 model is also used to calculate emission factors for re-suspended road dust.
 It was designed to calculate a daily (average seasonal day) emissions factor for each of the four basic road types (Freeway, Arterial, Collector and Local) and to apply these rates to the appropriate Vehicle Miles Traveled (VMT) estimates by TDM functional classification.
-The MOVES2014a program is executed using summer and winter temperature and conditions to simulate emissions for CO, $PM{10}$ , VOC and NOx.
+The MOVES2014a program is executed using summer and winter temperature and conditions to simulate emissions for CO, PM{10} , VOC and NOx.